mikaeljan/weather-app-react/README.md

     REACT_APP_ICON_URL = 'https://openweathermap.org/img/w'
     ```

-6. Run the app in the development mode (open [http://localhost:3000](http://localhost:3000) to view it in the browser.)
+6. Run the app in the development mode (open [http://localhost:3000](http://localhost:3000) to view it in the browser)

     `npm run start`

 ## Usage